Since 2009, the Goverment has introduced a

 c.
 Total Debt Servicing Ratio

-Effective from 29 June 2013, any loan extended should not exceed the a TDSR threshold of 60%.
-It
+Effective from 16 December 2021, any loan extended should not exceed the a TDSR

 To curb 'flipping or sub-sale' activities, the

 Seller Stamp Duty (SSD) was imposed onto sellers who bought and

 sold the property within a short holding period.
 The current rates for residential property

 Occupation Period for EC, no SSD is payable for a resale unit whose

 4. Finally, for the EC Developer as